Trump’s war on trans people has left Americans seeking asylum — from America

 The total number of American trans people who have emigrated is unknown, but polling suggests hundreds of thousands have moved states within the U.S. due to anti-LGBT+ legislation since 2022.

-"I'm not gonna lie, when the first few people came to me...
-I was like 'okay, these people are out to lunch a little bit.’
-There's no way this is happening in America," Ansari told The Independent.
-"Then we started fact-checking everything, and we're like: 'whoah, this is insane.'”
+“I’m not gonna lie, when the first few people came to me...
+I was like, ‘OK, these people are out to lunch a little bit.’
+There’s no way this is happening in America,” Ansari told The Independent.
+“Then we started fact-checking everything, and we’re like, ‘Woah, this is insane.’”

 Under the Trump administration, crackdowns on the trans community have escalated.
 Bathroom bans.
 Healthcare bans.
 Athletics bans.
 Bans from the military.
 A proposed ban on gun ownership.
 Compulsory misgendering at school.
 University LGBT+ programs shuttered.
 LGBT+ non-profits defunded.
 Blocks on obtaining passports.
 Child abuse investigations into parents of trans children.
 Attempts to force trans women into male prisons, where they are at risk of rape.